 All aspects of the business of the Company require specialized skills and knowledge.
 Such skills and knowledge include the areas of geology, drilling, logistical planning, geophysics, metallurgy and mineral processing, implementation of exploration programs, mine construction, mine operation and accounting.
-Dolly Varden retains executive officers, employees and consultants with relevant experience in mining, geology, exploration, development and accounting experience.
+Dolly Varden retains executive officers, employees and consultants with relevant experience in mining, geology, exploration, development, corporate governance and accounting experience.

-During the year ended December 31, 2022, Dolly Varden had seven full time equivalent employees on the exploration team, two other senior officers and three key part time technical consultants.
-During active drilling season, the Company also engaged sub-contractors to assist with geological and exploration work.
+During the year ended December 31, 2024, Dolly Varden had four full time employees on the exploration team, two other senior officers and two key part time technical consultants.
+During the exploration program, the Company also engaged seasonal employees and sub-contractors to assist with geological and exploration work.